ray-project/ray/doc/source/cluster/kubernetes/user-guides/observability.md

 ## Ray Dashboard

-* To view the [Ray dashboard](observability-getting-started) running on the head Pod, users can follow [these instructions](kuberay-port-forward-dashboard).
+* To view the [Ray dashboard](observability-getting-started) running on the head Pod, follow [these instructions](kuberay-port-forward-dashboard).
-* The Ray dashboard also integrates with Prometheus and Grafana.
-See [Using Prometheus and Grafana](kuberay-prometheus-grafana) for more details.
+* To integrate the Ray dashboard with Prometheus and Grafana, see [Using Prometheus and Grafana](kuberay-prometheus-grafana) for more details.
-* The Ray dashboard also supports the "CPU Flame Graph" and "Stack Trace" features.
-Refer to [Profiling with py-spy](kuberay-pyspy-integration) to enable these features.
+* To enable the "CPU Flame Graph" and "Stack Trace" features, see [Profiling with py-spy](kuberay-pyspy-integration).

 ## KubeRay Observability